temirov/ctx/README.md

 | json   | `[]TreeOutputNode`             | `[]FileOutput`                             | `CallChainOutput` |
 | xml    | `result/code/item` nodes       | `result/code/item` nodes                   | `callchains/callchain` |

-When `--summary` is enabled for tree or content, raw output prepends a `Summary: …` line and shows per-directory totals inside the tree view, while JSON and XML attach `totalFiles` and `totalSize` fields directly to tree entries.
-The totals are recursive: directory nodes carry the combined size and file count of everything beneath them, respecting ignore rules and explicit excludes.
+When `--summary` (enabled by default) is active for tree or content, raw output prepends a `Summary: …` line and shows per-directory totals inside the tree view, while JSON and XML attach `totalFiles`, `totalSize`, and `totalTokens` fields directly to directory entries.
+The totals are recursive: directory nodes carry the combined size, token count, and file count of everything beneath them, respecting ignore rules and explicit excludes.
+Pass `--summary false` to suppress these aggregates.

 All JSON and XML outputs include a `mimeType` field for every file.
 Raw output never displays MIME type information.